LOLER Northern Ireland

 Lifting equipment used for lifting people at work

 People can be at greater risk of harm when they are lifted by machinery (eg operators of mobile elevated work platforms may collide with overhead structures and mobile access equipment may be at higher risk of overturning, potentially resulting in serious or fatal injuries).
 The increased risks for lifting equipment require greater levels of safety in their:

 inspection and thorough examination

 Elite Lifts have many years’ experience in providing LOLER in Northern Ireland and Ireland.
-We take the hassle out of LOLER testing your equipment; we can examine all of the equipment on site or off-site as required, we set up system to ensure you’re staff are aware of what equipment has been maintained properly and tested as required and provide a platform from which the Certifications can be easily viewed and downloaded for Health and Safety Inspections and Auditing purposes.
-Elite Lifts specialise in testing all passenger and goods carrying lifting equiptment and keep records of all your loose tackle ensuring site access is never a problem.
+We take the hassle out of LOLER testing your equipment; we can examine all of the equipment on-site or off-site as required, we set up a system to ensure you’re staff are aware of what equipment has been maintained properly and tested as required, and provide a platform from which the Certifications can be easily viewed and downloaded for Health and Safety Inspections and Auditing purposes.
+Elite Lifts specialise in testing all passengers and goods carrying lifting equipment and keep records of all your loose tackle ensuring site access is never a problem.

 Our Inspection Service includes:

 The thorough examination and inspection of lifting equipment to maximise safety

 New installations, relocation or an exceptional occurrence

 All examination and inspection procedures in accordance with LOLER regulations

 All examination and inspection regimes to ensure compliance with current Health & Safety Legislation